mesosphere/kommander-applications/README.md

 # kommander-applications

-This repo is dedicated to storing the HelmRelease and other info needed for Kommander's Applications
+This repo is dedicated to storing the HelmRelease and other info needed for Kommander's Applications.

 ### Pre Commit